 THIS DATE IN HISTORY: Sept.
 2

-1972: The Soviet Union shocks Canada 7-3 in the first game of the Summit Series in Montreal.
+1972: The Soviet Union shocks Canada 7-3 at the Montreal Forum in the first game of the Summit Series.

 Bobby Clarke scores for Canada at 8:32 of the third period to make it 4-3 and give the fans at the Forum some hope, but the Soviets score three goals to complete the unexpected victory.